jasper-sinclair/kobra-train/docs/pipeline.md

 rnbqkbnr/... w KQkq - | 0.53

-✔ Correct place before verification.
+✔

-This ensures the verify script sees only one format.
+This script ensures the verify script sees only one format.

 3️⃣ verify_training_txt.py